yossef-elmahdy/WorldCup-Dashboard/README.md

 # WorldCup Dashboard
-Dashboard and reports of interesting data and facts about all FIFA World Cup editions (1930-2018) with a timeline to highlight and describe main events and facts of each edition.
+Dashboard and reports of interesting data and facts about all FIFA World Cup editions (1930-2018) with a timeline to highlight and describe main events and facts of each edition using `Microsoft Power BI`.

 ## Content
 - [Overview](https://github.com/yossef-elmahdy/WorldCup-PowerBI/blob/main/README.md#overview)